projectara/greybus-spec/source/hardware_model.rst

    - Exactly one Supervisory Controller, hereafter referred to as the "SVC."
-The SVC administers the Greybus system, including the system's UniPro switches, its power bus, its wake/detect pins, and its RF bus.
+The SVC administers the Greybus system, including the system's |unipro| switches, its power bus, its wake/detect pins, and its RF bus.

 2. One or more modules, which are physically inserted into slots on